 Whatever your viewpoint on the above, it still stands to reason that every individual in your organization deserves to be celebrated simply because of who they are.
 And there are multiple ways to do that.
 Everyone has a birthday.
 Everyone has a work anniversary.
 Every company celebrates at least one holiday.
 And you know what else?
 Every organization has an employee appreciation day, whether they knew that already or not.

 These occasions are perfect to celebrate your employees just for being who they are.
 Birthdays and service anniversaries are especially great for this, and are an integral part of the workplace.
 Now, most workplaces do this part of recognition at least mildly well.
 If they don’t (and if you’re in one of them) then maybe there are bigger problems there to worry about.
 We’ll just let that marinate.

-The point here is that everybody deserves to be celebrated at work, and as we all strive to celebrate people just for being who they are we’ll build that sense of community and belonging that every good organization needs.
+The point here is that everybody deserves to be celebrated at work, and as we all strive to celebrate people just for being who they are, we’ll build that sense of community and belonging that every good organization needs.
 And just a small side note here, celebrating doesn’t have to be hard.
-You can automate it on platforms like Awardco to make it almost a non-issue, and take the busywork out of trying to remember every birthday or anniversary.
+You can automate it on Awardco's platform to make it almost a non-issue and take the busywork out of trying to remember every birthday or anniversary.

 Recognize High Performers

 When you’ve got a great base of celebration in your organization, it’s time to start recognizing those that really excel at what they’re doing.